 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Botulinum toxin is used to treat many movement disorders such as cervical dystonia.

-This causes muscle spasms in multiple neck muscles with twisting or tilting of the head.
-It also decreases your range of motion in the neck lasting and can last more than 6 months.
+This disorder causes muscle spasms in multiple neck muscles with twisting or tilting of the head.
+It also decreases your range of motion in the neck and can last more than 6 months.

-You will need to stay at the clinic for up to 30 minutes after your injection, so we can watch you for side effects.
+You will need to stay at the clinic for up to 30 minutes after your injection.
+We will need to watch you for side effects.

 Some patients may have weakness in their neck or arms after treatment.
 You may feel sore at the injection site for the next 2-4 days.
 For the first 24 hours, you may apply ice, if needed, to the site.
-Place ice for 20 minutes on and 20 minutes off to decrease pain and discomfort.
+Place ice for 20 minutes on and 20 minutes off to decrease pain.
 After 24 hours, you may use heat, if needed.

 When to Call

 The day of the procedure, if you have any problems or concerns, call Madison Surgery Center.

 For new symptoms or signs of infection call your doctor listed on the After-Visit Summary.

 To discuss the next steps in your plan of care, contact the provider that ordered your procedure.
 Your doctor should have the report in 7-10 days.